-Although the school can identify special educational needs, and make provision to meet those needs, staff are not qualified to make diagnoses.
+Although the school can identify special educational needs, and make provision to meet a child's needs, staff are not qualified to make diagnoses.
 Parents are advised to contact their GP if they think their child may have Autism Spectrum Disorder (ASD), Attention Deficit Disorder (ADD), Attention Deficit and Hyperactivity Disorder (ADHD) or some other disability.